Conradium/robloxpedosniper/README.md

 update 1 added looping threw pages and limits cause i found something silly in a little api request.
 Maybe add error handeling if 5 stars :) 2/29/2024

-added config file for funnys
+update 2 added a config file to make it more user friendly